mikeagun/staticimp/README.md

 Since I like keeping a relatively clean git history, I have staticimp push files to a separate repo, and then have the main content repo pull the latest changes on build.

+### Separate Comments Repo

-Steps to get comment live (with separate comments repo):
+Steps to get comment live:
 1. HTML Form POSTs to staticimp
 1. staticimp commits file to separate comments repo
 1. comments repo CI/CD triggers website repo build+deploy pipeline
 1. website repo CI/CD automatically rebuilds site with new comments and deploys to live site
   - added to the build step above is cloning the comments repo or making it a git submodule

+With this approach the comments are kept separate until website build time (then pulled from comments repo).
+To build on comment commit, a CI job from the comments repo triggers rebuilds of the main website repo.

 # Moderation
 staticimp supports moderated entries when `review: true` is set in the entry config.